rpicolet/droidACK/README.md

 The overall droidACK framework (AC pattern plus Kit proper) has three primary
 goals:
-- Clear separation of concerns for application compoments
+- Clear separation of concerns for application components
 - Flexible Control structures for mapping to/between Models and Views
 - Integrated, explicit management (and tracing) of User and System events The following sections elaborate these goals and provide an overview of